 Irresistible cakes, patisseries, and chocolates at the shop run by this meilleur ouvrier de France (best in any particular skill) and former chef at the Ritz, Paris.
 Chocolate or fruit cakes are a specialty; you can also eat them in the salon de the.

 Patissier-chocolatier Stephan Buret

 Tel.: 00 33 (0)2 54 78 02 96

-More fantastic creations here, including the Saint-Michel (confection of meringues with Grand Marnier butter between them).
+More fantastic creations here, including the Saint-Michel (a confection of meringues with Grand Marnier butter between them).

-Blois is a natural centre for the region, so it has a good range of markets.
+Blois is a natural center for the region, so it has a good range of markets.

 - Daily markets